RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

    10 is played (or a Joker or 9; e.g.  :math:`10_C X_E X_A 9_C X_B X_D X_F`).

-   When going into 10s mode (i.e. starting to skip) the player must say, "In"; when playing a 10 that leaves 10s mode the player must say, "Out".
+   When going into 10s mode (i.e. starting to skip) the player must say, "In"; when playing a 10 that leaves 10s mode the player must say, "Out" (this also applies when butting-in).
    Failure to do so results, of course, in picking up a penalty card.
 A player whose last card is a 10 must still say "In" or "Out" before the game is over.